-The processing timeframes published for assessment are to be used as a guide only.
+The published processing timeframes for assessment are to be used as a guide only.
 While Immigration SA will endeavor to process your application as efficiently as possible there may be circumstances where this timeframe is not able to be met.

 All applications are submitted via the secure online application system at https://apply.migration.sa.gov.au.

-After the submitting your application by selecting the ‘submit’ button, your application will be locked and you will not be able to make any further changes to your application.
+After submitting your application by selecting the ‘submit’ button, your application will be locked and you will not be able to make any further changes to your application.

 Immigration SA reserves the right to change the duration of the saved and submit hold timeframe.
 Any changes to these dates will be updated in the terms and conditions.

 You will be notified by Immigration SA on any status change of your application via your Immigration SA Apply website page.

 Documentation in English

 All information in your application and supporting documents must be provided in English or have an English translation or the application will not be processed.